| Two trains are running toward each other at the ABA. Both trains

 built up momentum.
 Each trains engineers know the other train is on the same track,

+but appear unfazed.
 The Ethics Express and MDP Missile must pass through the House of

 Delegates, the ABAs Grand Central Station, to reach their destinations.
 The MDP